 This is also the perfect time to sit down with them and find out what’s going on in the business.
 Your temps are your spies on the ground on site at your clients.
 Trust me they’re not going to call you to tell you there are temps working with them from other agencies, what new accounts are being won, or who has recently handed in their resignation.
 But if you ask that’s an entirely different ball game.

 Of course if your client sees you out visiting your temps, it puts you top of mind with them too (again I hope I’m stating the obvious here).

 5. It’s time to get a bit personal

 Years ago I would go out and visit clients in December and it would be like walking into a Hallmark factory.
 There would be Christmas cards everywhere … on their desks, pinned on boards, stuck on windows, hung up across the office.

 Today it’s all about the e-card … maybe a dancing Santa with your face embedded?

 As a recipient of lots of these, I know they’re funny but they just get deleted and many end up in spam anyway.

-Your clients have paid thousands of dollars for your candidates and you’ve probably received some very nice bonuses in the last 12 months.
-So don’t you think a nice, personally hand written card “Wishing you and your family all the best for 2015” might be nice?
+Your clients have potentially paid thousands of dollars for your candidates and you’ve probably received some very nice bonuses in the last 12 months.
+So don’t you think a nice, personally hand written card “Wishing you and your family all the best for 2018” might be nice?